Can killing animals save them? – DW – 09/18/2024

 Can killing animals save them?September 18, 2024

-Counterintuitive as it may seem, trophy and cull hunting are part of Namibia's long-standing land management, and "sustainable use" conservation strategy aimed at protecting ecosystems and boosting wildlife numbers.
+As counterintuitive as it may seem, trophy and cull hunting are part of long-standing land management in Namibia, a strategy referred to as "sustainable use" by some conservationists and game hunting companies that is aimed at protecting ecosystems and boosting wildlife numbers.

-Profits from hunts go back into conservation, communities and game meat is distributed locally or sold, according to the government.
+Profits from hunts go back into conservation and local communities, and game meat is distributed locally or sold, according to the government.

 With water levels critical, wildlife, livestock and crops are dying and 1.4 million people — half of the country's population — are going hungry.

-So in a move that has sparked international outrage, the government is in the process of culling 640 animals such as buffalo and zebra in national parks and communal areas as well as 83 elephants in places identified as "hotspots" for human-wildlife conflict.
+An so, in a move that has sparked international outrage, the government is in the process of culling 640 animals such as buffalo and zebra in national parks and communal areas as well as 83 elephants in places identified as "hot spots" for human-wildlife conflict.

-Some of the animals will be sold to trophy hunters via lucrative hunting licenses that will then be plowed into improving water supplies at national parks.
+Some of the animals will be sold to trophy hunters via lucrative hunting licenses, profits that will then be used to improve water supplies at national parks.
 The meat from the trophy and cull hunts will be distributed to people most in need.

 But for critics, the plan is shortsighted and won't make any real impact on the numbers facing hunger.